firemountain/basic-meteor-app/README.md

 - The url of a JSON API to monitor
 - The name of the new scraper
 - The name of the new collection where the data pulled from the api will be stored
-- The fields (keys,properties etc.) in the JSON API to save to our db in the new collection.
+- The "targeted data fields" (keys,properties etc.) in the JSON API to save to our db in the new collection.
 This is a textfield input where each field(key,property etc.) is entered on a new line
 - Which of these fields will be parsed as markdown
 - Which of these fields is a “tagsArray”

 **When user hits “Create”:**
-- a the new scraper object is created
+- a new scraper object is created
 - a new collection, where scraped data will be stored, will be created
-- A process will be launched, that will pull the targeted data fields in the JSON API into our db in the new collection, this process will run as a chron job at the hour interval defined by the user
+- A process will be launched, that will pull the "targeted data fields", in the JSON API into our db in the new collection, this process will run as a chron job at the hour interval defined by the user
 - The fields (can be more than one) which have been selected to be parsed as markdown, will be parsed as markdown and we will save additional fields to the object, these will be arrays that will contain string values of each parsed markdown type
   - Example:
     - The the field marked to be parsed as markdown contains a string value, so we take that string and parse it as markdown, for each formatting type in the markdown we create a new array and save the formatted elements there.
 So if the string being parsed has 4 h1 headers then a name-of-field.h1: [ ]  array will contain all the values of the H1’s